oh-my-fish/oh-my-fish/themes/budspencer/README.md

 - Last command's duration time
 - Git status
-  * style can be toggled in NORMAL mode with `,,` between
+  * style can be toggled in NORMAL and in VISUAL mode with `,,` between
     - `symbols` (shows git status symbols, see below)
     - `counts` (shows amount of files that are affected)
   * symbols: